Rabach07/slim.chat/README.md

 An intuitive, real-time chat platform designed for independent makers and start-ups.

+This video demonstrates some of the functionality of the interface: [Download (1.5mb)](https://raw.githubusercontent.com/jackcruden/slim.chat/master/preview/preview_video.mp4)

 ## Screenshots

 Showing a conversation in the chat window.